-In [Mon17a] and [Mon17b], the first author thus started a neo-stability flavored study of two classes of large fields extending the class of pseudo-algebraically closed fields: pseudo-p-adically closed fields and pseudo-real closed fields.
+In [20] and [21], the first author thus started a neostability flavored study of two classes of large fields - see [23] - extending the class of pseudo algebraically closed fields: pseudo p-adically closed fields and pseudo real closed fields.
 Those two classes consist of the fields over which any absolutely irreducible variety with a simple point over every p-adically closed (respectively real closed) extension has a rational point.
-These classes were defined by Basarav, Prestel, Grob, Jarden and Haran over 30 years ago in [Bas84; Pre82; Gro87; HJ88] and a number of their model theoretic properties, pertaining to model completeness and the description of types, had been worked out.
-In [Mon17b], the first author provided new tools to study these fields, mostly in the bounded case, and proved a number of classification results.
-One particularity that stands out in the first author's work is that, although most results are proved for both classes, elimination of imaginaries was only proved for pseudo-real closed fields [Mon17a].
+These classes were defined by van den Dries, Basarab, Prestel, Grob, Jarden and Haran, Ershov over 30 years ago in [3,7,9,10,24,29].
+A number of their model theoretic properties, pertaining to model completeness and the description of types, had been worked out.
+In [21], the first author provided new tools to study these fields, mostly in the bounded case.
+She gives a description of definable sets - the so-called density theorems [21, Theorem 3.17 and 6.11] - which generalizes cellular decomposition to the multi-valued (respectively multi-ordered) setting.
+She also proves an amalgamation theorem [21, Theorem 3.21 and 6.13] which is a weaker version of the independence theorem of simple theories which holds in this nonsimple setting.
+She then uses those new tools to prove new classification results, the main one [21, Theorem 4.24 and 8.5] being that bounded pseudo p-adically closed and pseudo real closed fields are NTP2 of finite burden.

+One particularity that stands out in the first author's work is that, although most results are proved for both classes, elimination of imaginaries was only proved for pseudo real closed fields [20].
 The initial motivation for this paper was to repair that asymmetry.
+As it turns out, we were also able to repair a small gap in the proof of the pseudo real closed case, cf. §2.8.1.

-Since bounded pseudo-p-adically closed fields that are not pseudo-algebraically closed fields come with finitely many definable valuations, one cannot expect elimination of imaginaries in a language with just one sort for the field, contrary to what happens with pseudo-real closed fields.
-But since the work of [HHM06], we know how to circumvent that particular issue: we have to add, for each valuation, codes for certain definable modules over the valuation ring; that is, work in the so-called geometric language.
-The main question regarding the imaginaries in bounded pseudo-p-adically closed fields then becomes to prove that there are no imaginaries arising from the interaction between the various valuations and, therefore, that it suffices to add the geometric sorts for each of the valuations.
-The main result of this paper, Theorem (2.25), is a positive answer to this question.
+Since bounded pseudo p-adically closed fields that are not pseudo algebraically closed fields come with finitely many definable valuations, one cannot expect elimination of imaginaries in a language with just one sort for the field, contrary to what happens with pseudo real closed fields.
+But since the work of [11], we know how to circumvent that particular issue: we have to add, for each valuation, codes for certain definable modules over the valuation ring; that is, work in the so-called geometric language.
+The main question regarding the imaginaries in bounded pseudo p-adically closed fields then becomes to prove that there are no imaginaries arising from the interaction between the various valuations.
+The main result of this paper, Theorem 2.58, is a positive answer to this question.
+We deduce it from our abstract criterion, Proposition 1.17, applied to quantifier free invariant independence, cf Definiton 1.18.
+The results of Section 1.2 play a fundamental role by allowing us to deduce n-ary extension from unary extension for that particular independence relation.